dnv-opensource/dictIO/README.md

 _For a detailed documentation of the C++ dictionary file format used by dictIO, see [File Format](fileFormat.md) in [dictIO's documentation][dictIO_docs] on GitHub Pages._

-## Development setup
+## Development Setup

 1. Install [Python 3.9](https://www.python.org/downloads/release/python-399/)

-2. git clone the dictIO repository into your local development directory
+2. git clone the dictIO repository into your local development directory:

 ~~~sh
 git clone git://github.com/dnv-opensource/dictIO.git path/to/your/dev/dictIO